apereo/cas/docs/cas-server-documentation/configuration/Configuration-Server-Management.md

 | `/bus/refresh`                    | Reload the configuration of all CAS nodes in the cluster if the cloud bus is turned on.
 | `/bus/env`                        | Sends key/values pairs to update each CAS node if the cloud bus is turned on.

-Once you have the configuration server deployed, you can observe the collection of settings via:
+Once you have the configuration server deployed and assuming the credentials used to secure the configuration server match the example below, you can observe the collection of settings via:

 ```bash
 curl -u casuser:Mellon http://config.server.url:8888/casconfigserver/cas/native
 ```

 Assuming actuator endpoints are enabled in the configuration, you can also observe the collection of property sources that provide settings to the configuration server:

 ```bash
 curl -u casuser:Mellon http://localhost:8888/casconfigserver/actuator/env